OfficeDev/office-js-docs-pr/docs/develop/convert-xml-to-json-manifest.md

 ## Conversion tools and options

-There are several ways to carry out the remaining tasks, depending on the IDE and other tools you want to use for your project and on tool you used to create the project.
+There are several ways to carry out the remaining tasks, depending on the IDE and other tools you want to use for your project, and on the tool you used to create the project.

 - [Convert the project with Teams Toolkit](#convert-the-project-with-teams-toolkit)
 - [Projects created with the Office Yeoman Generator (aka "Yo Office")](#projects-created-with-the-office-yeoman-generator-aka-yo-office)